From Complex-Analytic Models to Dyadic Methods: A Real-Variable Approach to Hypersingular Operators: Introduction

-Motivated by our approach the critical-line estimate for $K_{2t}$, it is natural to ask whether Bourgain's interpolation method can be used to study hypersingular analogues of sparse operators in harmonic analysis.
+Motivated by our approaches to $\calM_t^{\calD}$ and $K_{2t}$, it is natural to ask whether these methods can be extended to study hypersingular analogues of sparse operators in harmonic analysis.
 This leads to the second main \emph{goal} of the present paper.
 More precisely, let $t>1$ and let $\calS$ be a sparse family in $\R^n$ such that\footnote{This global containment assumption is natural in the hypersingular setting (see Remark~\ref{20251229rem02} for further discussion).} there exists a dyadic cube $Q_0$ with $Q\subseteq Q_0$ for all $Q\in\calS$.
 Consider the following \emph{hypersingular averaging operator}

-We are interested in determining the admissible $(p, q)$-range for which $\mathbb A_{\calS}^t$ is of strong type, weak type, or restricted weak type.
+We are interested in determining the admissible $(p, q)$-range for which $\mathbb A_{\calS}^t$ is of strong type, or weak type.
 Note that the study of $\mathbb A_{\calS}^t$ is also of independent interest from the viewpoint of dyadic harmonic analysis, since it can be viewed as a hypersingular counterpart of the classical sparse operator.

-It turns out that the boundedness behavior of $\mathbb A_{\calS}^t$ is determined by the following \emph{four} parameters: \begin{enumerate} \item $n \ge 1$, the \emph{real dimension} of the ambient space; \item $t>1$, the \emph{hypersingular index} of the averaging operator $\mathbb A_{\calS}^t$; \item $\eta \in (0, 1)$, the \emph{sparseness} of $\calS$, measuring how much of each cube can be chosen disjointly (see, Definition \ref{20251227defn01a}). \item $K_{\calS} \ge 1$, the \emph{degree} of $\calS$, rouphly speaking, which measures the maximal dyadic scale drop between consecutive layers (see, Definition \ref{20251227defn01}). \end{enumerate} We note that, in the hypersingular regime, it is \emph{pivotal} to assume that the degree $K_{\calS}$ is finite.
+It turns out that the boundedness behavior of $\mathbb A_{\calS}^t$ is determined by the following \emph{four} parameters: \begin{enumerate} \item $n \ge 1$, the \emph{real dimension} of the ambient space; \item $t>1$, the \emph{hypersingular index} of the averaging operator $\mathbb A_{\calS}^t$; \item $\eta \in (0, 1)$, the \emph{sparseness} of $\calS$, measuring how much of each cube can be chosen disjointly (see, Definition \ref{20251227defn01a}). \item $K_{\calS} \ge 1$, the \emph{degree} of $\calS$, rouphly speaking, which measures the maximal dyadic scale drop between consecutive layers (see, Definition \ref{20251227defn01}). \end{enumerate} We note that, in the hypersingular regime, it is \emph{pivotal} to assume that the degree $K_{\calS}$ is \emph{finite}.
 We have the following motivating example.

 \begin{exa} Let $t>1$ and

 for each $m \ge 1$.
 It is clear that $\calS_m$ is an $\eta$-sparse family for any $\eta \in (1/2, 1)$ and any $m \ge 1$; however